Grzegorz00/Solitune/README.md

 # Solitune
-This app will predict employee future based on "Employee" dataset.
+This app is designed to use machine learning algorithms to classificate the future of employees, based on "Employee" dataset, predicting if they will stay or leave current working place.
+It does this by analyzing a dataset that contains information about the employees, such as their education, joining year, gender, payment tier and experience.
+The app is built using a combination of technologies, including the programming language Python, the data pipeline framework Kedro, and the containerization technology Docker.
+These technologies work together to allow for efficient data processing and model training, as well as easy deployment and scaling of the app.
+Overall, the app could help organizations make better decisions about employee management and development, by providing them with predictions about employee performance and behavior.
-Example implementation can be found here: https://www.kaggle.com/datasets/tejashvi14/employee-future-prediction
+Example implementation and dataset can be found here: https://www.kaggle.com/datasets/tejashvi14/employee-future-prediction
 ## Team
 ***Bagniuk Karol*** - Data Scientist\